 Troubleshoot Slack Calls

-If you happen to run into issues with Slack’s call features (which we hope you never do!), we’ve compiled troubleshooting steps for connection, audio, and video errors.
+If you happen to run into issues with Slack’s call features (which we hope you never do!), you can test your calls connection by visiting https://my.slack.com/help/test/calls.
+Here we compile some additional troubleshooting steps for connection, audio, and video errors.

 Help: We're always here for you.
 Feel free to drop us a line anytime (even if you just want to say hi!).

 Begin troubleshooting by testing your calls connection with your diagnostic tool.
 The results will indicate where the issues may be occurring.
 If your issue is still not resolved, keep reading for some common fixes.
 Or reach out to us — we're here to help!